Staff

 Rabbi Ariana is the founding rabbi of Hinenu: The Baltimore Justice Shtiebl, and is honored to nurture and serve this community from its very earliest dreaming phases to now.
 She lives in Charles Village with her partner, Ever, and their son, Meir Gamzu.

-• Meitav has been living in Baltimore intermittently since 2019 and recently graduated from MICA with a BFA in Painting and Humanistic Studies.
-She has worked in the Jewish community and early childhood education for the last three years and currently also works as a Campus Connector for the Jewish Museum of Maryland, a K/1 teacher at Beth Am Synagogue, and a nanny for an amazing 3-year-old named Samuel.
-Meitav is passionate about building vibrant diasporic Jewish communities and is so excited to be a part of the work that Hinenu does.
+• Meitav was living in Baltimore intermittently since 2019 and recently graduated from MICA with a BFA in Painting and Humanistic Studies.
+Now living in Brooklyn, Meitav is passionate about building vibrant diasporic Jewish communities and is so excited to be a part of the work that Hinenu does.

 • Naomi is a Jewish, gender-queer, multi-media artist and educator from Silver Spring, Maryland.